Zequez/reddit-placebot/README.md

 ```

 It'll keep keep drawing forever and if it can't draw anymore it's gonna
-wait until something breaks and fix it.
+wait until something breaks it and fix it.

 ## Testing